 In 2012, he also led the British Journal of Urology International as Editor-in-Chief, and in 2020 he was appointed as the first Professor of Surgery at King’s Health Partners where he led the strategic direction of research in surgical practice and innovation and supported capacity building in academic surgery for the Academic Health Sciences Centre.

 What drove him

-> Prof Dasgupta has three simple principles that
+Prof Dasgupta has three simple principles that drive him:

-> • Never be afraid to dream big
+• Never be afraid to dream big

 • Always do your best without worrying about out-comes

 • Always support and learn from others around you